-Perhaps there’s little surprise, but new research has indicated there are just a few predatory sharks in data centre operator circles looking to claim as much of the market as possible.
+Perhaps there's little surprise, but new research has indicated there are just a few predatory sharks in data center operator circles looking to claim as much of the market as possible.

-The data from Synergy Research Group reveals the number of significant data centre-oriented merger and acquisition (M&A) deals continued its relentless rise in 2018.
+The data from Synergy Research Group reveals the number of significant data center-oriented merger and acquisition (M-A) deals continued its relentless rise in 2018.
 However, despite the rise, the total value of deals for the year actually fell below the 2017 peak.

-In aggregate 68 M&A deals were closed in 2018 with a total value of around US$16 billion.
-While this grand total does include five billion-dollar-plus deals, there were none that reached 2017’s scale with Digital Realty’s acquisition of DuPont Fabros or the Equinix acquisition of Verizon’s data centres in 2017.
+In aggregate 68 M-A deals were closed in 2018 with a total value of around US$16 billion.
+While this grand total does include five billion-dollar-plus deals, there were none that reached 2017's scale with Digital Realty's acquisition of DuPont Fabros or the Equinix acquisition of Verizon's data centers in 2017.

 The largest deal of 2018 was allocated to a group of Asian investors who purchased a 25 percent stake in Global Switch, which was valued at around $2.8 billion.
 There were four other deals that reached or exceeded the billion-dollar mark, claimed in acquisitions by Digital Realty, Iron Mountain, GTT, and Brookfield Infrastructure Partners.

 There were another 18 deals that were valued in the $100 million to $1 billion range, and 45 smaller deals that were each valued at up to $100 million.